kaihendry/dabase.com/content/blog/no-dist-upgrade.md

 #  Modern updates

-1. Docker offers a clear application isolation
+1. Docker offers clear application isolation in containers
 2. CoreOS / AWS ECS / Kubernetes offers a minimal Docker container runtime

 In-place updating the underlying operating system and hoping the application will still work is like a game of Jenga.
 The modern best practice requires an immutable Docker container runtime OS and the Application containers it runs.